Look Up Free Illinois Public Records: Divorce, Marriage, Arrest

 How Do I Find Release Dates for an Illinois Inmate?

-Anyone eager to know when their loved one will get parole from the Illinois DOC network can consult the Community Notification of Inmate Early Release Document.
+Anyone eager to know when their loved one will get parole from the Illinois Department of Corrections network can consult the Community Notification of Inmate Early Release Document.
 Below is a snippet of inmates and their release dates.

 Source: Illinois Department of Corrections13